 Vendors may offer a line of credit to give their clients the option to pay for goods or services over time, rather than in a lump sum, typically with a monthly or quarterly bill.
 But either way, you’ll likely run into these common invoice terms:

 As a buyer, you’ll need to inform vendors of your accounts payable process and negotiate as needed, for which you’ll likely need to:

 Whether you’re a small business or a Fortune 500 company, having an accounts payable procedure is crucial to avoiding mishaps.
 Even if you’re on the small side, you’ll likely want to have more than one person handling the process to avoid errors and fraud.
-Ideally, you’d have one person receive the invoice and check it against any other information, like a purchase order, and another person approve and schedule the payment.
+Ideally, you’d have one person receive the invoice and check it against any other information, like a purchase order, and another person approves and schedules the payment.

 Just like your personal credit score, your business credit score can take a hit if you don’t pay your bills on time.
-You can avoid late or missed payments by capitalizing on early payment discounts, keeping your invoice processing system up to date and making sure you have adequate cash flow at all times.
+You can avoid late or missed payments by capitalizing on early payment discounts, keeping your invoice processing system up to date, and making sure you have adequate cash flow at all times.
 Using a corporate card wherever possible can help you stay up-to-date with what you owe.
-And using vendor specific virtual cards for business can further help you track and control spend.
+And using vendor-specific virtual cards for business can further help you track and control spend.

 Ramp, the only finance automation system designed to save you both time and money, is a critical tool for streamlining vendor invoice management.
 With a software-first, card-second mentality, Ramp automatically tracks and predicts upcoming payments for your company’s subscriptions and vendors.
 With our accounting automation software, you’ll be able to streamline your payments and cut back on hours wasted with automatic bill payments, bill creation, approvals, and accounting.